dsdobbs/fullstack-project/README.md

-# fullstack-project
+# stackskills-html
-This is a practice project for fullstack web development.
+This is a practice project for HTML and CSS.